edervishaj/gan-mf-thesis/README.md

 * `run-all` is a flag that asks for the computation of the experiment on all datasets.
 If it is set, `dataset-name(s)` is neglected.

-* `dataset-name` is a value among: `LastFM, CiaoDVD, Delicious, 100K, 1M`.
+* `dataset-name(s)` is a value among: `LastFM, CiaoDVD, Delicious, 100K, 1M`.
 Multiple values can be set separated by space.

 * `item | user` is a flag that sets the training procedure for `GANMF` recommender.